Ibrahim-97/Mern/README.md

 $ npm install
 ```
 ## Usage
-Rename ".env.example" to ".env" and Update values/Settings to your Own.
+Rename `.env.example` to `.env` and Update values/Settings to your Own.

 Code Your Application, Happy Coding :)